Why E-file Form 990 with ExpressTaxExempt?

 Choose ExpressTaxExempt to file your Form 990 for Parents Teacher Associations

-When you start filing the Form 990 with our Software, the Schedules are generating automatically based on the information you provided on the Form.
+When you start filing the Form 990 with our Software, the Schedules are generated automatically based on the information you provided on the Form.

 Our Software will review your Form for any errors, and ensure the transmission of error-free returns.
 Then transmit your Form to the IRS securely.